unity3d-jp/MeshSync/Documentation~/GeometryNodes.md

 ### Controlling instances

-We can control the rendering and world transform of instances by modifying the **GameObject** that is being instantiated.
+We can control the rendering and world transform of instances by modifying the parent of the **GameObject** that is being instantiated.

 ![Menu](images/GeometryNodesMove.gif)